 We’re back on the A82, passing through everything we looked down on from Ben Nevis.

 Deep countryside and many different lochs.
 I try to keep track of everything we pass but there is so much environmental confectionery on offer, it’s hard.
-I even think perhaps the Scots gave up when I see that, having earlier passed a Loch Long, we are now passing a Loch Lochy.
+I even think perhaps the Scots gave up with their naming efforts when I see that, having earlier passed a Loch Long, we are now passing a Loch Lochy.